zeroc-ice/ice-demos/csharp/README.md

 ### Build Requirements

-In order to build Ice for .NET sample programs, you need a supported version of Visual Studio.
+In order to build the Ice for .NET sample programs, you need:
+ * a supported version of Visual Studio
+ * the [Ice Builder][3] extension

+If you forget to install Ice Builder, the C# sample projects will fail to load and Visual Studio may give an error message that suggests a version migration problem:
+> Unsupported
+> This version of Visual Studio is unable to open the following projects.
+The project types may not be installed or this version of Visual Studio may not support them.
+> For more information on enabling these project types or otherwise migrating your assets, please see the details in the "Migration Report" displayed after clicking OK.

 ### Building the demos using NuGet packages: